 A young monk came to the wise tea master Lao Cha and asked him:

-Our top-grade organic matcha is made from the springtime harvest of tencha of Kanayamidori, Asanoka, Saemidori and Yabukita cultivars that are grown on a family farm in Shizuoka, Japan.
-The farm is located on verdant mountain slopes.
-The steep terrain prevents the use of machinery, so all leaves are tended to and harvested by hand.
-This allows the farmers to get close and personal with their tea plants – a very important factor in producing high-quality tea leaves.
+Our organic matcha is made from the springtime harvest of tencha of Kanayamidori, Asanoka, Saemidori, and Yabukita cultivars.
+They grow on a family farm on the verdant mountain slopes of Shizuoka, Japan.
+The steep terrain prevents the use of machinery.
+Thus, all leaves are tended to and harvested by hand.
+It allows the farmers to get close and personal with their tea plants – a crucial factor in producing high-quality tea leaves.

-Our organic matcha is praised for its umami sweetness, creamy taste and invigorating energy.
+Our organic matcha is praised for its umami sweetness, creamy taste, and refreshing energy.
 You can use it for cooking, making matcha latte, or in cha no yu, a traditional ceremonial manner that uses a tea bowl and a bamboo tea whisk.

-• Using a small sifter sift into a matcha bowl (chawan) few bamboo scoops (chashaku) of matcha.
-We recommend using about 3 scoops per 3.5fl oz / 100ml.
+• Using a small sifter, sift into a matcha bowl (chawan) a few bamboo scoops (chashaku) of matcha.
+We recommend using about 1 scoop per 30ml.

 • Start slowly adding water of about 175-185ºF / 80-85ºC